Position: Software Developer

 Status: Full-time, Permanent

 We are growing!
-With new projects and lots of exciting technologies, our team is looking for passionate and talented software developers across the entire stack to continue building cutting edge tools and infrastructures used by cancer researchers around the globe to fight cancer.
+With new projects and lots of exciting technologies, the Ontario Institute for Cancer Research (OICR) is looking for passionate and talented software developers across the entire stack to join the Genome Informatics team to continue building cutting edge tools and infrastructures used by cancer researchers around the globe to fight cancer.

 Our open source applications handle vast amounts of data (2+ PB) and run on large compute environments.
 Designed and implemented by our in-house developers, we maintain a diverse set of tools and projects, from complex ETL systems to modern user interfaces.